PioneerRedwood/Project-02/README.md

 4. If file A and file B are same is OK.
 Done- Good Luck!

-+ Verifying with file A & B is same.
++ Verifying: Both file A and B must be same.